kathyzzzz/ResComp-3DSlicer/README.md

 The [3D Slicer wiki](https://www.slicer.org/wiki/Main_Page) is full of interesting information, especially about particular

-There is also a wonderful [3D Slicer discussion forum](https://discourse.slicer.org/) where you can ask questions and meet other people using 3D Slicer as well.
+The [3D Slicer discussion forum](https://discourse.slicer.org/) is a place you can ask questions and meet other people using 3D Slicer as well.